microo8/golymer/README.md

 # golymer
 Create HTML [custom elements](https://www.w3.org/TR/custom-elements/#custom-element) with [go](https://golang.org) ([gopherjs](https://github.com/gopherjs/gopherjs))

 With golymer you can create your own HTML custom elements, just by registering a go struct.
-The `innerHTML` of the `shadowDOM` has automatic data bindings to the struct fields (and fields of the struct fields ...).
+The `innerHTML` of the `shadowDOM` has automatic data bindings to the struct fields.

-It's unstable, things will break in the future.

 Contribution of all kind is welcome.
 Tips for improvement or api simplification also :)